A Meal At Osteria di Passignano Isn’t Complete Without Antinori Wine

 Today, the Antinori family owns and runs the vineyards around the Abbey, and it’s here that they produce Badia a Passignano wine and age it in the monastery’s cellars.
 It’s then served at the Michelin-rated restaurant that was opened in 2000 with the help of a wine connoisseur Marcello Crini.

 As Antinori wines are considered the local wines, they can of course be enjoyed elsewhere in the area, as well as bought from the property’s bottega, but there’s something incredibly special about dining at 1-star Michelin restaurant, where the wines are specially picked to match the flavors of the dishes served.
 And the flavors here are really unlike anything else you’ll experience in Tuscany.
 That’s largely because, while they focus on traditional dishes, they give them a modern twist, often with the help of herbs you wouldn’t normally find in that dish’s recipe.

 Even better is learning the art of these dishes through the chef masters themselves.
-During our Antinori’s Noble Tuscany cooking vacation, take part in a hands-on cooking class with the restaurant’s Chef Matia, which will focus on bread and pasta, tour the abbey’s wine cellars — where there’s about 2,000 wine barrels, and end the day with an out-of-this-world meal paired with prestigious Antinori wines.
+During our Antinori’s Noble Tuscany cooking vacation, take part in a hands-on cooking class with the restaurant’s Chef Matia or his sous chefs, which will focus on bread and pasta, tour the abbey’s wine cellars – where there are about 2,000 wine barrels, and end the day with an out-of-this-world meal paired with prestigious Antinori wines.
 We can’t think of anything better.

 By Liz Hall

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best culinary vacations.